FusionAuth/fusionauth-site/site/_posts/2022-06-22-what-is-scim.md

 The `externalId`, on the other hand, is provided by the client.
 It is optional and allows for identifiers from the provisioning process to be stored in the server.

 For example, the HR system discussed above might have an identifier for the developer.
 It could be stored in the cloud computing provider's SCIM datastore.
 That way, you could query directly in the cloud computing system for a given record based on the HR id.

+In addition, `$ref` attribute is commonly used.
+This string is an HTTP addressable resource which points to additional information about this item, and is often used to convey relationships between resources in SCIM.
+For example, a user object may contain group membership information.
+That group information may contain a `$ref` attribute pointing to the SCIM identifier of that group.

 ## Supported operations